-The Massachusetts Vehicle Check program uses three methods to ensure that the emissions test equipment is operating properly:
+The Massachusetts Vehicle Check program uses two methods to ensure that the emissions test equipment is operating properly:

-- 1. The workstations have been designed to run daily "self-checks" so that equipment with significant issues is identified (and repaired) as quickly as possible, - 2.
-Workstations check OBD cable and connector continuity before allowing a vehicle to fail the OBD test for lack of communication, and - 3.
+- 1. The workstations have been designed to run daily "self-checks" and self checks after vehicles fail to communicate so that equipment with significant issues is identified (and repaired) as quickly as possible, - 2.
 RMV field investigators audit equipment performance in the field.